okeeffed/cheat-sheets/Kubernetes/Kubernetes-Udacity.md

 Recently, the idea of microservices is to break down these large applications which allow for faster deployments.

 The main reason for microservices is to speed up development.
 Breaking things down into microservices allow you have many releases or few releases.

+If we think of a simple setup being done through things like Chef.
+Co-ordination of many things will need to compose them all together like a Docker compose or a kubernetes setup.